sigasi/sigasi_insights/manual/linting.md

 ![Configuring the severity of Sigasi linting checks](images/problemseveritypreferencepage.png "Configuring the severity of Sigasi linting checks")

-## Creating Custom VHDL Linter Rules {: #linting-custom-rules}

-At this time, most linting rules are not user-configurable.
-We will be happy to work with you on implementing your own custom linting rules and coding style rules.

-If your company has a set of coding rule and you need tool support, we can implement your coding rules at minimal cost. [contact-us] to discuss your requirements.

 ### Basic VHDL coding rules

 [creator_only]